 However, one big difference that makes DaVinci Resolve stand ahead of both Final Cut Pro X and Adobe Premiere Pro is that the company behind the software, Blackmagic Design, has said all future versions will be free to existing licence holders.
 This means that users only have to make a one-off payment and will get lifetime access to every version of the software.

 It’s worth noting that the interface can be complicated, and beginners might find this daunting.
 But as it’s free, there’s certainly no harm in giving it a go.

-Last but certainly not least, the latest version of Filmora by Wondershare is a fantastic editing suite for serious beginners and dedicated hobbyists.
+The latest version of is a fantastic editing suite for serious beginners and dedicated hobbyists.
 It’s packed with some powerful tools at a fairer price than other premium editing software.

 Some of the latest features in Filmora X are great for optimising your workflow and getting the most out of your creativity.
 One such is the motion tracking feature, which allows you to track movement and get any kind of visual element to follow that motion.
 There’s also the colour matching tool, which allows you to quickly match the colour grading of different clips.

 A lot of effects are also included with Filmora X, and even more with Filmstock – Wondershare’s "one-stop shop for royalty-free video effects, audio, and stock media" – but because most of these require additional downloads, utilising them might interrupt your flow.
 Read more with our Filmora X review.